Pietro Aretino

 Pietro Aretino (/ˌɑːrɪˈtiːnoʊ, ˌær-/, [ˈpjɛːtro areˈtiːno]; 19 or 20 April 1492 – 21 October 1556) was an Italian author, playwright, poet, satirist and blackmailer, who wielded influence on contemporary art and politics.
 He was one of the most influential writers of his time and an outspoken critic of the powerful.
+He gained prominence through his politically charged writings and biting satire, which targeted powerful figures, including monarchs and popes.
+His works spanned various genres, including poetry, drama, and religious commentary, but he is particularly noted for his lampoons and erotic literature.
 Owing to his communications and sympathies with religious reformers, he is considered to have been a Nicodemite Protestant.

+Aretino was a good friend and publicist of the Venetian artist Titian, who painted his portrait three times.
+Aretino is also remembered for an exchange of letters he had with Michelangelo concerning the latter's fresco The Last Judgment.

+Aretino was a key figure in 16th-century Italian cultural and literary circles, earning both admiration and condemnation for his fearless critique of authority.
+His relationship with leading artists and his role as an adviser to rulers cemented his reputation as a formidable intellectual and social commentator.

 Life

-His father was Luca Del Tura, a shoemaker from Arezzo in Tuscany, Italy, who abandoned his family to join the militia.
+His father was Luca Del Tura, a shoemaker from Arezzo, in Tuscany, Italy, who abandoned his family to join the militia.
 The father later returned to Arezzo, finally dying in poverty at the age of 85, unforgiven by his son, who never acknowledged the paternal name, taking Aretino (meaning 'Arretine, from Arezzo') as a surname.

 His mother was Margherita, known as Tita, Bonci.
 Either before or after the abandonment (it is not known which), she entered into a lasting relationship with a local noble, Luigi Bacci, who supported Tita, Pietro and his two sisters and brought up Pietro as part of his own family.

 Aretino spent a formative decade in Perugia, before being sent, highly recommended, to Rome.
 There Agostino Chigi, the rich banker and patron of Raphael, took him under his wing.

 When Hanno the elephant, pet of Pope Leo X, died in 1516, Aretino penned a satirical pamphlet entitled "The Last Will and Testament of the Elephant Hanno".
 The fictitious will cleverly mocked the leading political and religious figures of Rome at the time, including Pope Leo X himself.
 The pamphlet was such a success that it started Aretino's career and established him as a famous satirist, ultimately known as "the Scourge of Princes".

 Aretino prospered, living from hand to mouth as a hanger-on in the literate circle of his patron, sharpening his satirical talents on the gossip of politics and the Papal Curia, and turning the coarse Roman pasquinade into a rapier weapon of satire, until his sixteen ribald Sonetti Lussuriosi (Lust Sonnets) written to accompany Giulio Romano's exquisitely beautiful but utterly pornographic series of drawings engraved by Marcantonio Raimondi under the title I Modi finally caused such outrage that he had to temporarily flee Rome.